noobosaurus-r3x/osintagram/README.md

 # osintgram

 Osintgram is a Python script inspired by Palenath's [Toutatis](https://github.com/megadose/toutatis) script.

+I worked by adding a few options and rewriting his code.
+It is obviously not perfect but I thought it would be cool to share it anyway.

-It allows you to retrieve information about an Instagram user, including their profile details, followers, and following.
+That script allows you to retrieve information about an Instagram user, including their profile details, profile picture, followers, and people following.
 Additionally, it provides options to save the output to a file and includes enhancements such as progress indicators, interactive prompts, and colored output.

 ## Features